dchen-8/Tachidesk-docker/README.md

+# Important
+currently not working use Tachidesk windows version

 # Tachidesk-docker
 Run [Tachidesk](https://github.com/AriaMoradi/Tachidesk) inside docker container.
 The server will be running on http://localhost:4567 open this url in your browser.